Shatha404/Flappy-Kiki-s-Delivery-Service/README.md

 Implementing different weather conditions that affect Kiki's flying abilities, like other witches that want to hunt KiKi down.

 Introducing a shouting ability that makes KiKi defend herself from other witches

+# Technologies Used

+### Core Unity Features
+- Unity Engine:
+Provides the foundation for the game, including rendering, physics, and scripting.

+- Physics Engine:
+Unity's built-in physics (e.g., Rigidbody for the bird and pipes, Colliders for detecting collisions).

+- Input System:
+Handles user inputs, such as tapping or clicking to make the bird jump.

+- UI System:
+Used for creating in-game elements like score displays, start/restart buttons, and victory/game-over screens.

+- Audio System:
+Plays sound effects for jumps, collisions, and background music.

+### Programming Languages
+ - c#

+### Graphics
+2D Sprite Renderer: